Exclusion of judicial review in Singapore law: Comprehensive tribunal system to correct errors of law

 Another exception can be found in the Cart judgment.
-Having affirmed the position taken in Anisminic, Lord Dyson then qualified his statement by emphasizing that "the scope of judicial review should be no more (as well as no less) than is proportionate and necessary for the maintaining of the rule of law".
+Having affirmed the position taken in Anisminic, Lord Dyson then qualified his statement by emphasising that "the scope of judicial review should be no more (as well as no less) than is proportionate and necessary for the maintaining of the rule of law".
 On the facts of the case, he found it was neither proportionate nor necessary for the maintenance of the rule of law to require unrestricted judicial review.
-By enacting the Tribunals, Courts and Enforcement Act 2007, Parliament had rationalized the system of administrative tribunals and had created the Upper Tribunal to hear appeals from lower tribunals, thus avoiding the ordinary courts from being overwhelmed by judicial review applications.
+By enacting the Tribunals, Courts and Enforcement Act 2007, Parliament had rationalised the system of administrative tribunals and had created the Upper Tribunal to hear appeals from lower tribunals, thus avoiding the ordinary courts from being overwhelmed by judicial review applications.
 As the system of tribunals provided ample opportunity for the correction of errors of law, this substantive policy reason precluded the need for all decisions of the Upper Tribunal to be subject to judicial review.
 Thus, judicial review would only be permitted from an Upper Tribunal decision if it would "raise some important point of principle or practice" or there was "some other compelling reason".